eddieantonio/cmput296/lab-3.md

 Use your favorite text editor to create an HTTP request to fetch that cat meme mentioned earlier.
 You will create a file called `my-request.txt`.
-This file will have the HTTP request: the HTTP status line, two HTTP headers, and a blank line.
+This file will have the HTTP request: the HTTP status line, two HTTP headers, and an empty line.
 Here is all the information that your HTTP request should have:

  - It should use the `GET` method to make the request